Layr-Labs/eigenlayer-docs/docs/developers/Reference/avs-developer-best-practices.md

 ## AVS Developer Security Best Practices

 - Containers should be able to run with least privilege.
 Least privilege is AVS-dependent.
 AVS team should outline these privileges as part of the operator onboarding docs.
-In the case these privileges are not specified, it’s recommended the operators ask the AVS team directly.
+If privileges are not specified, operators need to ask the AVS team directly.
 - Emit runtime (logs) including security events
 - Use Minimal Base Images
     - Use [ko Go containers](https://ko.build/) or similar to build distro-less minimal images.
 This reduces the attack surface significantly!